RedHatInsights/bonfire/README.md

 The list of ephemeral namespaces is stored in `app-interface`.

-The service account that bonfire logs in to the cluster has a custom role bound to it which allows it to edit namespace labels:
+The service account that bonfire logs in to the cluster with has a custom role bound to it which allows it to edit namespace labels:

 ```
 ---